liquicode/jsongin/docs/external/tests.md

       ✔ should be false when one of its conditions is true

   jsongin Tests
+    Ad-Hoc Tests
-    Rainbow Tests
+      ✔ should not match explicit nested fields Rainbow Tests
-      Operator $eq (===)
+      Nested Fields (explicit)
+        ✔ should not perform matching on nested fields using implicit $eq ✔ should not perform matching on nested fields using explicit $eq Nested Fields (dot notation)
+        ✔ should perform matching on nested fields using implicit $eq and dot notation ✔ should perform matching on nested fields using explicit $eq and dot notation Operator $eq (===)
         ✔ should perform strict equality (===) on 'bns' ✔ should perform strict equality (===) on 'o'